alexaritan/date/README.md

 # AlexDate
-Make working with dates easy!
+Make working with dates easy with this super lightweight, no-dependency, awesome date library!

 ## Get Started
 Install it